Quintessence (band): Later activities

 In 2010, Maha Dev's new Quintessence were invited by Michael Eavis to play the 40th Anniversary Glastonbury Festival, where they were joined by original vocalist Jones.
 Produced by John Barham, Quintessence's previous producer, this performance was recorded and released as Rebirth: Live At Glastonbury in 2011.
 The reunion of Phil Shiva Jones with Dev's Quintessence for the 2010 Glastonbury Festival was documented in a BBC One Inside Out programme which was aired in November 2010.

 Maha Dev's Quintessence continued to perform sporadically in the UK recreating the 'classic' Island Records era Quintessence sound.
 Dev released his first solo album, and Jones' Quintessence continues to record sporadically.
 Jake Milton went on to form Blurt with his brother Ted Milton.
 Raja Ram went on to help create the psytrance style of electronic music in the 1990s, and continues to produce electronic music to this day, being most well known for his involvement in Shpongle.

-Maha Dev (born Dave Codling) died in 2019 from cancer.
+Maha Dev (born David Codling) died on 5 July 2019 from cancer.